mestiez/zview/README.md

 ## Dependencies

 - .NET 10
-- SDL3
-- ImageSharp
+- libSDL3

 ## Building & installing

-For filesize concerns, it's best to have the .NET 10 runtime installed.
+Ensure SDL3 and .NET 10 SDK are installed.

 Run the following as a user to build and install to `~/.local/bin`.
+You can provide an alternative output directory using the `--output` option.

 ```
 dotnet publish -p:PublishProfile=framework-dependent
 ```

+Or use the [prebuilt binaries](/mestiez/zview/releases) if you're on amd64.

 ## Usage

     zview [options] [path]

+	Arguments:
     path              Path to the image or directory (optional).

     Options: